 The reason why old sports injuries cause serious problems later in life is they often go untreated.
 Trying to ‘walk off’ a nagging injury is a mistake and could cause the problem to become aggravated.
 Anyone who has experienced any form of sports injury should consult with a sports physiotherapist.

 A course of sports physiotherapy supports overall healing and can prevent future sports injuries.
+Some sports physiotherapy techniques include manual therapy, post-surgical rehabilitation, and functional assessment.

 Ever experienced back or shoulder pain?
 An orthopedic therapist could diagnose, manage, and treat these types of injuries.
 Treatment can improve range of motion and restore flexibility.